 Both Eyes Open - Increased Situational Awareness

-Traditional iron sights often require you to close one eye to aim properly, which can slow you down.
+Traditional iron sights often require closing one eye for proper alignment, which can slow you down.

 Recommended M1 Garand Optics